+Looking for some syncopations for west coast swing?
 Just like most moves in west coast swing can be broken down into two-beat increments, most footwork syncopations can be broken down into smaller pieces.
-According to Robert Royston, by practicing the elements that make up the vast majority of footwork syncopations, it becomes much easier to synthesize them on-the-fly into more advanced combinations.
+By practicing the elements that make up the vast majority of footwork syncopations, it becomes much easier to synthesize them on-the-fly into more advanced combinations.

 Put on a song, and practice performing each of the elements of footwork syncopations one at a time.
 Remember to practice starting on both feet!

 - Walks: Simply step on each beat on music.